 After working as a journalist and community organizer, Michael has been in education for a decade as a teacher and as a school founder and leader.
 Most recently, he worked with Santa Clara Pueblo to determine a community vision for education and open Kha’p’o Community School.
 Michael believes that communities should have a voice in education programs and expected outcomes for children.
 He values interactive learning opportunities that focus on student critical thinking and problem solving.

-Michael holds a master’s degree in Education Policy and Management from the Harvard University Graduate School of Education.
-His work there focused on language revitalization opportunities for Native communities in New Mexico.
-He also holds a master’s degree in Education Administration from the University of Houston.
-He received his BA in Journalism from the University of Maine.
+Michael also serves on the Board of Directors of El Rancho de las Golondrinas, where he sits on the Education and Collections Committees, and represents the LANL Foundation on the board of the Nationally Board Certified Teacher of New Mexico Network.
+Michael holds a master’s degree in Education Policy and Management from the Harvard University Graduate School of Education, where he focused on language revitalization opportunities for Native communities in New Mexico.
+He also holds a master’s degree in Education Administration from the University of Houston and received his BA in Journalism from the University of Maine.

 Michael was born in Maine, the youngest of six, and has 14 nieces and nephews.
-He enjoys hiking and snowshoeing with his two dogs in the beautiful mountains of New Mexico.
+He enjoys watching sci-fi, hiking, and snowshoeing with his wife Amber, stepson Max, and two dogs, Athena and Wally, in the beautiful mountains of New Mexico.